dkovacs24/ReviOS_faq/docs/not-related.md

 First, verify the ISO.
 You can find the checksums [here](https://www.revi.cc/revios/download/verify).
 And if you use Rufus, switch to Ventoy.
 Help in the [installation guide](install.md).

+If the installation needs a driver, please refer the [installation tutorial](install.md#missing-drivers).

 ---

 ## The "Do not close the window, otherwise your system won't work properly" window not closing